ypriverol/github-paper/document/manuscript.md

 # Rule 10.
 Use GitHub to be social: follow and watch {-}

-A key responsibility of scientific researchers is to actively follow the developments in their field.
-Analogously, scientific programmers should follow publicly available projects and code that might benefit their research.
-GitHub enables this functionality by _following_ other GitHub users (see also
+In the same way as researchers are following developments in their field, scientific programmers could follow publicly available projects that might benefit their research.
-Rule 2) or _watching_ the activity of projects, which is a common feature in many social media platforms.
+GitHub enables this functionality by _following_ other GitHub users (see also Rule 2) or _watching_ the activity of projects, which is a common feature in many social media platforms.
 Take advantage of it as much as possible!